 - Batea

-- Casa Xica, the house of Barcelona's first bao.
+- Casa Xica, home of Barcelona’s first bao

 - Casa Güell